Ohiopyle Falls is located right in town.

 Alternatively, you can walk across route 381/Main Street and turn left to cross the road.
 You’ll find the parking area for the natural waterslides here.

 A wooden staircase leads down to the rocky platforms surrounding the natural waterslides.
+This isn’t really a hike, but the waterslides are still worth exploring.

-In the Spring and after heavy rain falls, the water flows quite powerfully but in the summer, this is a popular area for locals and visitors to adventure down the slides and swim in the pools.
+In the summer, this is a popular area for locals and visitors to adventure down the slides and swim in the pools.

 I’ve heard that the ride down the slides is quite rough, so take caution when partaking in this activity.
+You might want to wear some water shoes, board shorts, and a rash guard shirt for this activity.

 Meadow Run Trail to The Cascades

-You will need to navigate the rocky creek banks for a short distance until the trail turns up the side of the hill.
 Make a quick stop at Flat Rock to get views up and down Meadow Run.
 You might share the views with fishermen and women along the run, depending on the time of year.

-Then, continue on to the Cascades.
+Then, continue to the Cascades.

 It is possible to walk out on some of the rocks to get better views of the falls, as well as a couple of viewing areas a bit further downstream.
+This is probably my favorite hike in Ohiopyle because of the proximity to the beautiful Meadow Run along the way.

 Whitewater Rafting